roberto-naharro/learn-react-flow/README.md

 - Saving and loading the diagram state from local storage

 The architecture is designed to be extensible for future features like custom nodes.

+### Basic React Flow - Create Custom nodes

+I have started implementing custom nodes for the flow diagram:

+Phase 1: Basic structure and types

+1. **Node Palette Refactor**
+   - Refactored the `NodePalette` to support both basic and custom node types using a unified `AppNode` component.
+   - The palette now supports extensible node definitions and drag-and-drop for custom nodes.

+2. **Custom Node Types**
+   - Added a `Source` node type:
+     - Represents a data source
+   - Added a `Layer` node type

+3. **TypeScript Types and Validation**
+   - Defined strong TypeScript types for node props and node type guards.
+   - Ensured type safety and extensibility for future custom nodes.

+4. **Component Structure**
+   - Created separate components for each node type (`BasicNode`, `SourceCustomNode`, `LayerCustomNode`).
+   - Used a shared container for consistent drag-and-drop and accessibility behavior.

+5. **Testing**
+   - Updated and extended tests for the node palette and drag-and-drop logic to cover custom node types.
+   - Skip e2e test for now.
+They will be updated with the final custom nodes version

+Phase 2: Custom node implementation and styles

 ## License